fgmacedo/python-statemachine/docs/actions.md

 actions to be invoked at the right times, depending on the sequence of events and the state of the guards.

-Actions are most commonly triggered on entry or exit of a state, although it is possible to place them on an event trigger.
+Actions are most commonly performed on entry or exit of a state, although it is possible to add them before / after a transition.

 There are several action callbacks that you can define to interact with a machine in execution.